 Chart 2.1 displays the annual age-sex-adjusted central death rates experienced since 1900.
 An examination of these rates reveals a sequence of distinct periods of mortality reduction.
 Table 2.2 provides average annual rates of reduction for these periods.
-During the period 1900-1936, annual mortality reduction averaged about 0.5 percent for males and 0.8 percent for females.
-During the following period, 1936-1954, there was more rapid reduction (partially due to antibiotics and other medical advances), averaging 1.8 percent per year for males and 2.5 percent per year for females.
-The period 1954-1968 saw a much slower reduction of 0.6 percent per year for females and an increase of 0.4 percent per year for males.
-From 1968 through 1982, the rate of reduction in mortality surged (partially due to Medicare and Medicaid), averaging 1.8 percent for males and 2.1 percent for females, annually.
-From 1982 to 1999, moderately slow reduction in mortality returned, averaging 0.8 percent per year for males and 0.2 percent per year for females.
-From 1999 to 2009, another more rapid period occurred, averaging 1.8 percent per year for males and 1.4 percent per year for females, annually.
-The latest period, 2009-2017, has mortality reduction slowing with average mortality improvement of 0.3 percent per year for males and 0.2 percent per year for females.
+During the period 1900-36, annual mortality reduction averaged about 0.5 percent for men and 0.8 percent for women.
+During the following period, 1936-54, there was more rapid reduction (partially due to antibiotics and other medical advances), averaging 1.8 percent per year for men and 2.5 percent per year for women and an increase of 0.4 percent per year for men.
+From 1968 through 1982, the rate of reduction in mortality surged (partially due to Medicare and Medicaid), averaging 1.8 percent for men and 2.1 percent for women, annually.
+From 1982 to 1999, moderately slow reduction in mortality returned, averaging 0.8 percent per year for men and 0.2 percent per year for women.
+From 1999 to 2009, another more rapid period occurred, averaging 1.8 percent per year for men and 1.4 percent per year for women, annually.
+The latest period, 2009-19, has mortality reduction slowing with average mortality improvement of 0.5 percent per year for men and 0.5 per

-For the first four periods mentioned above, spanning 1900 through 1982, the average annual rate of improvement for males was less than that for females.
-For the last three periods, spanning 1982 through 2017, the opposite was true, i.e., the average annual rate of improvement for females was less than that for males.
-Chart 2.2 shows differences between male and female annual rates of mortality improvement for the age group 65 and older for each year of the period 1969 through 2017.
+For the first four periods mentioned above, spanning 1900 through 1982, the average annual rate of improvement for men was less than that for women.
+For the last three periods, spanning 1982 through 2019, the opposite was true, i.e., the average annual rate of improvement for women was less than that for men.
+Chart 2.2 shows differences between male and female annual rates of mortality improvement for the age group 65 and older for each year of the period 1969 through 2019.
 Differences are shown for rates based on Medicare data.
-Even with normal year-to-year variation, improvement was generally greater for females until about 1980, as had been the case since the beginning of the past century.
-However, female improvement was generally less than or equal to that for males beginning in about 1980.
+Even with normal year-to-year variation, improvement was generally greater for women until about 1980, as had been the case since the beginning of the past century.
+However, female improvement was generally less than or equal to that for men beginning in about 1980.